 In common with many not-for-profit organizations, the Organization derives revenues from donations and contributions, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations revenue, excess (deficiency) of revenue over expenses and cash flows provided by (used in) operating activities for the year ended December 31, 2023, current assets as at December 31, 2023 and net assets as at the beginning and the end of the year ended December 31, 2023.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue, (deficiency) excess of revenue over expenses for the years ended December 31, 2024 and 2023, current assets as at December 31, 2024 and 2023 and net assets as at the beginning and the end of the years ended December 31, 2024 and 2023.
+Our audit opinion on the financial statements for the year ended June 27, 2024 was modified accordingly because of the possible effects of this limitation in scope.